mcallegari/qlcplus-docs/pages/08.input-output/01.input-profiles/default.v4.md

 **Generate an extra Press/Release when toggled**: this is a quite specific option used for example when dealing with TouchOSC or the Behringer BCF2000.
 QLC+ toggle events are triggered when a high+low sequence is received.
 This means that QLC+ expects a non zero value (typically 255) followed by a zero value to toggle, for example, a button.
-Devices like BCF2000 or softwares like TouchOSC, instead, send just a non zero value when activating a button, and a zero value when deactivating it.
+Devices like BCF2000 or software like TouchOSC, instead, send just a non zero value when activating a button, and a zero value when deactivating it.
 When checking this option, QLC+ will generate the "missing" events to standardize the way some controller work.
 So, for example, the BCF2000 will look like sending 255+0 when pressing a button, and another 255+0 when pressing it again.

 **Custom feedback**: with the "Lower value" and "Upper value" boxes, it is possible to force custom values to be sent when the selected button sends a non-zero and a zero value.
-For example, with this option it is possible to set globally how Akai APC devices LEDs should be colored when activated/deactivated.
+For example, with this option it is possible to set globally how AKAI APC devices LEDs should be colored when activated/deactivated.
 Note that this option is global in QLC+, but it can be overridden if needed by a specific Virtual Console widget, through its configuration page.

 * * *